Azure/dotnet-template-azure-iot-edge-module/README.md

                     Default: true
 ```

-Now create the azure iot edge module by the template with arguments you want:
+Now create the azure iot edge module by the template with name:

 ```
-dotnet new aziotedgemodule -n <ModuleName>
+dotnet new aziotedgemodule -n <name>
 ```

 We support multiple architectures, but currently only linux-x64 is ready.
 So it is set the default.